 6.13 Proxy Voting.
 Voting rights of a Director shall not be delegated to another nor exercised by proxy.

 6.14 Compensation.
 Voting directors and elected Officers shall not receive any compensation for their services.

 7.2 Qualifications for Office.
-Any Association Executive member in good standing shall be eligible for nomination and election to any elective office of TSAE, provided he/she has completed at least one (1) year as a member of the Board of Directors.
+Any Association Professional member in good standing shall be eligible for nomination and election to any elective office of TSAE, provided he/she has completed at least one (1) year as a member of the Board of Directors.

 7.3 Nomination of Officers.
 In accordance with the procedure specified in Article 6.
 4 the Nominating Committee shall prepare and submit to the members a slate of the elective officers.
 Any person nominated shall have given prior consent to nomination and election.

 7. 4 Election of Officers: The Chair and Past Chair are automatic succession.
 The Chair Elect will be nominated and elected according to section 6.4.
 The Executive Director is hired by the Board of Directors.

 7.5 Term of Office.
 Each elected Officer shall take office immediately upon installation.
 The Chair, Chair-Elect, and Immediate Past Chair shall serve for a term of one (1) year.
 Each elected Officer shall serve concurrently as a member of the Board of Directors and as a member of the Executive Committee.